AthreyaV/js-as-md-obsidian/README.md

 The required APIs were only added in Obsidian **0.10.12**, and as such, that is the minimum version of Obsidian required to use this plugin.

 ## Installation

-### From within Obsidian
-From Obsidian v0.9.8, you can activate this plugin within Obsidian by doing the following:
-- Open Settings > Third-party plugin
-- Make sure Safe mode is **off**
-- Click Browse community plugins
-- Search for this plugin
-- Click Install
-- Once installed, close the community plugins window and activate the newly installed plugin
-#### Updates
-You can follow the same procedure to update the plugin

 ### From GitHub
 - Download the Latest Release from the Releases section of the GitHub Repository